 1. Animals eat the dead organism and carbon dioxide is released when the animals respire.
-However, the dead organisms can be eaten by decomposing organisms (that live in regions of the soil that are warm, moist and have a large amount of oxygen).
+However, decomposing organisms, which thrive in warm, moist soil with plenty of oxygen, can consume these dead organisms.

 This process breaks the organisms down into smaller pieces.
 Eventually, all of the trapped carbon will be released as carbon dioxide, during microbial respiration.

-2. Sometimes, the dead organisms are decayed in conditions where there is a shortage of oxygen.
+2. Sometimes, dead organisms decompose in conditions with limited oxygen.
 Over millions of years and significant pressure, their bodies can be converted into fossil fuels, such as:

 When humans burn these fossil fuels for energy, they release the stored carbon back into the atmosphere as carbon dioxide.